symfoni/walletconnect-v2-ethers-signer/README.md

 walletConnectSigner.on(SIGNER_EVENTS.uri, (uri) => {
   // Show URI so that a wallet can pair (not handled here yet) });
-await walletConnectSigner.open(); // This will either trigger a session creation where an URI will be created, else it will connect to old session const address = await walletConnectSigner.getAddress();
+await walletConnectSigner.open(); // This will trigger a session creation where an URI will be created or it will connect to old session. const address = await walletConnectSigner.getAddress();
 ```